Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Related Work

 \section{Related Work}

 The mutation testing and analysis literature includes a number of relevant empirical studies involving large open-source systems.
 Table~\ref{table:benchmarks} provides the list of C/C++ benchmarks considered in articles appearing in top software engineering conferences and journals, between 2013 and 2020\footnote{ We considered the following venues: IEEE International Conference on Software Testing, Validation and Verification (and its Workshops), IEEE/ACM International Conference on Software Engineering, IEEE/ACM International Conference on Automated Software Engineering, International Symposium on Software Testing and Analysis, IEEE Transactions on Software Engineering, ACM Transactions on Software Engineering and Methodology, IEEE Transactions on Reliability, Elsevier Information and Software Technology Journal, Elsevier Science Computer Programming Journal, Wiley Software Testing, Verification and Reliability Journal }.
 Comparisons suggest that the subjects considered in our paper are among the largest considered so far, regarding the size of the SUT and of the test suite.
-Further, in most of related work, only a subset of the reported subject software had been analyzed.
+Further, in most of related work, only a subset of the reported subject software had been analyzed. \JMR{1.3}{Finally, our benchmark is the only embedded software application among the large subjects considered in the literature.}

 Based on our analysis, empirical studies on the applicability of mutation testing and analysis to safety-critical, industrial systems are very limited.
 The most recent and relevant analyses on this topic are those of Ramler et al.~\cite{Ramler2017}, Delgado et. al~\cite{delgado2018evaluation}, and Baker et al.~\cite{Baker2013}.

 Baker et al. applied mutation analysis to 22 blocks (20 LOC each) of C code and 25 blocks of Ada code belonging to control and diagnostic software in aircraft engines~\cite{Baker2013}.
 Their main objectives were the study of compilation errors induced by mutation operators, the distribution of equivalent and live mutants across operators, and the identification of classes of test case deficiencies leading to live mutants.
 Delgado et al., instead, applied mutation analysis to 15 functions of a Commercial-Off-The-Shelf Component used in nuclear systems ~\cite{delgado2018evaluation}.
 According to their findings, 30\% of the live mutants are equivalent.
 Both Baker et al. and Delgado et al. did not investigate mutation analysis scalability which is, in contrast, addressed by our work.